Pushing the Boat Out for Scotland’s Young People

 Having a truly online and offline mobile learning solution will enable canal college® to realise their vision of learning completed almost entirely outdoors.

-The self-directed approach to learning helps participants work towards a Saltire Award, John Muir Award, Heritage Heroes Award and SQA Level 5 Unit in Working Safely.
+The self-directed approach to learning is helping young people work towards a Saltire Award, John Muir Award, Heritage Heroes Award and SQA Level 5 Unit in Working Safely.
 And future developments will see the awards provided as digital badges via the mobile app.